 Puerta del Sol

 The point in Spain from which all distances are measured, Sol (as it is normally called) is truly the country's proverbial heart.
-For a quick primer on one of Madrid's most famous landmarks, check out this article.
 You can easily book a walking tour of the city centre to take an even more in-depth look at Sol when you're there in person!

 Cocido Madrileño is Madrid's most famous local dish, a stew that is so big it is served in two portions (soup first, followed by the meat and vegetables).
 It's served daily at eateries like Restaurante Doña Juana.
 However, if you'd like to try your own at home, here's a tasty recipe until you make it to Gran Via to experience the real thing!